 - Why Hatch?

 With modern assisted reproductive technologies, members of the LGBTQ+ community can finally make their dreams of starting a family come true.
-In fact, same-sex parenting is on the rise thanks to fertility services such as in vitro fertilization (IVF), LGBTQ+ surrogacy and artificial insemination (or IUI).
+In fact, same-sex parenting is rising thanks to fertility services such as in vitro fertilization (IVF), LGBTQ+ surrogacy and artificial insemination (or IUI).

 Members of the LGBTQ+ community can even have their own biological children.
 So if you’re a member of the LGBTQ+ community and are looking to start a family, look no further.
 Together, we’ll explore your options to set your family planning up for success.

 While once difficult to imagine, couples and individuals within the LGBTQ+ community can now bring their biological children into the world.
 Advancements in assisted reproductive technologies (ART) have opened up the possibility of biological children for members of the gay community, such as LGBTQ+ surrogacy and egg donation agencies.